Maximize Shop Space with a Custom Lumber Rack

 1 - Cut 2x4s to Length

-Start by cutting all 2x4 Studs to their final length with your miter saw.
-To build on top of the in-garage shed, you’ll only have two different sizes.
+Cut all 2x4 Studs to their final length with your miter saw.
+If you're building onto the in-garage shed, you'll only have two different sizes to cut.

-I picked my tall height to give our garage door an inch or so of clearance.
-Before moving on, I opened the garage door and triple checked that the door could open without the 2x4s interfering at all.
+I picked my height to give our garage door an inch or so of clearance.
+Before moving on, I opened the garage door and triple-checked that the door could open without the 2x4s interfering.

 2 - Drill Conduit Holes

 With one 2x4 in place, decide where you want the top and bottom shelves to be and mark them.
 Then, evenly mark where the other shelves will be.
-Some people like more shallow shelves, but others (like me) want to have some extra room for larger pieces if ever necessary.
-Repeat this for the other size of shelves as well and extend your marks across all 2x4s.
+Some people like more shallow shelves, but others (like me) want extra room for larger pieces if necessary.
+Repeat this for the other sizes of shelves as well, and extend your marks across all 2x4s.

-We’ll want to drill the holes so the conduit pipe is slightly tilted up (I drilled at 5 degrees off-square, or 85 degrees).
-I used a drill guide, so needed to create a quick jig from scrap to ensure the holes were always drilled with the angle up and in the center of the stud.
+We’ll want to drill the holes so the conduit pipe is slightly tilted (I drilled at 5 degrees off-square, or 85 degrees).
+I used a drill guide, so I needed to create a quick jig from scrap to ensure I drilled the holes centered and at the same angle.
 If you have a drill press, you can set up something similar on it.
-Once your jig is set up, drill all your holes.
+Set up your jig and drill all the holes.

 3 - Cut Conduit to Size

 To make things easier, I made sure I could cut the conduit to the same size.
-My holes were about 2” deep and I wanted to have 12” shelves, so cut them all to 14”.
-You can use just about any metal cutting tool for this including a hacksaw, but I found a reciprocating saw with a good metal-cutting blade worked very well.
+My holes were about 2” deep, and I wanted 12” shelves, so I cut them all to 14”.
+You can use just about any metal-cutting tool for this, including a hacksaw, but I found a reciprocating saw with a quality metal-cutting blade that worked very well.
 Start by cutting one piece to size, then use the same piece to mark all others for cuts.

-Once all pieces of conduit have been cut to size, take some extra time to de-burr the inside of each side and file away the sharp edges on the outside ends.
+Once you cut all pieces of conduit to size, take some extra time to de-burr the inside of each side and file away the sharp edges on the outside ends.
 Your hands and material will thank you later.

 4 - Install 2x4 Vertical Supports

 Mark even spacing for your vertical supports.
 Whether you are installing on a wall, an in-garage shed, or something else, make sure you’re securing the vertical supports into studs or a solid frame so it can take the weight.
-If you have a brad nailer, you can make things much easier on yourself by tacking the vertical supports in place so you can use both your hands.
-Once you tack one side in place, use a level to ensure they are vertical and tack the other side in as well.
+If you have a Brad nailer, you can make things much easier on yourself by placing the vertical supports in place so you can use both hands.
+Once you tack one side in place, use a level to ensure they are plumb, and tack the other side.

 Drill a few pilot holes in each 2x4 support with your extra long bit.
 Screw your lag bolts and washers in with your socket wrench.
-If you have an impact wrench, you will save a ton of time.
-However, if you don’t have an impact socket bit, don’t use the impact because they can shatter with enough force.
+If you have an impact wrench, you will save time.
+However, if you don’t have an impact socket bit, don’t use the impact because it can shatter with enough force.

 Pop all your conduit pieces in place.
 I didn’t secure them permanently, but you could add a self-tapping screw through the side of each if you’re worried about them coming out.